Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Introduction

 To illustrate the central ideas of this paper, we will use three problems, for which we have implemented the computer-assisted computations to obtain the indices of critical points.
 The first example is the classical application of Floer theory: the Cauchy-Riemann equations

 where $\psi_\lambda : \R \to \R$ is some smooth nonlinear function.
+We write both boundary conditions for $u$ and for $v$, although the Neumann boundary conditions on $u$ are of course imposed automatically by the Dirichlet boundary conditions on $v$ and the second differential equation.
 Throughout this paper we will restrict attention to

 where $\lambda_1,\lambda_2 \in \R$ are parameters, but the method works for much more general nonlinearities.
 Although rescaling could reduce the number of parameters when the signs of $\lambda_1$ and $\lambda_2$ are fixed, keeping two parameters turns out to be advantageous when capitalizing on continuation arguments.
-In particular, while from the viewpoint of pattern formation and forcing results the interesting case to consider is when both parameters are positive, when homotoping it is convenient to allow $\lambda_1$ to change sign and then allow $\lambda_2$ to vanish when $\lambda_1$ is negative.
+In particular, while from the viewpoint of pattern formation and forcing results the interesting case to consider is when both parameters are positive, when homotoping it is convenient to allow $\lambda_1$ to change sign.
 We come back to this later.

 In~\eqref{e:CR} we have chosen Neumann boundary condition on $u$ and Dirichlet boundary conditions on $v$.
 In this and all other examples we choose Neumann/Dirichlet boundary conditions rather than periodic ones in order to avoid the issues related to shift invariance (which would make all critical points degenerate).
 The time variable is $t$, but this problem is ill-posed hence there is no flow in forward or backward time.